EconomyLens.com

 “Obviously, it is good news for the car industry.
 So Germany will be happy.
 And all the EU members with auto supply chains, they go from 27.5 to 15 percent,” said Jacob Funk Kirkegaard of the Peterson Institute For International Economics.
 A 15-percent levy will remain “costly” for German automakers, “but it is manageable,” said trade geopolitics expert Elvire Fabry at the Jacques Delors Institute.
 While 15 percent is much higher than pre-existing US tariffs on European goods — averaging 4.8 percent — it mirrors the status quo, with companies currently facing an additional flat rate of 10 percent imposed by Trump since April.

 The EU also committed to buy $750 billion of liquefied natural gas, oil, and nuclear fuels from the United States — split equally over three years — to replace Russian energy sources.
 Additionally, it will pour $600 billion more in additional investments in the United States.
-Trump said EU countries — which recently pledged to ramp up their defense spending within NATO — would be purchasing “hundreds of billions of dollars’ worth of military equipment”.
+Trump noted that EU countries — which recently pledged to ramp up their defense spending within NATO — would be purchasing “hundreds of billions of dollars’ worth of military equipment”.

 – **Are there exemptions?**

 Von der Leyen said the 15-percent rate applied across most sectors, including semiconductors and pharmaceuticals — a critical export for Ireland, which the bloc has sought to protect.
-Trump in April launched probes that could lead to significantly steeper tariffs on the two key sectors, warning this month he could slap 200-percent levies on drugs.
+Trump in April launched probes that could lead to significantly steeper tariffs on the two key sectors, warning this month he could impose 200-percent levies on drugs.
+Bruxelles and Washington agreed on a bilateral tariff exemption for key goods including aircraft, certain chemicals, semiconductor equipment, certain agricultural products, and critical raw materials, von der Leyen said.

-Brussels and Washington agreed on a bilateral tariff exemption for key goods including aircraft, certain chemicals, semiconductor equipment, certain agricultural products, and critical raw materials, von der Leyen said.
-The EU currently faces 50-percent tariffs on its steel exports to the United States, but von der Leyen stated that a compromise on the metal had been reached with Trump.
-“Between us, tariffs will be cut and a quota system will be put in place,” she noted.
+The EU currently faces 50-percent tariffs on its steel exports to the United States, but Von der Leyen stated that a compromise on the metal had been reached with Trump.
+“Between us, tariffs will be cut and a quota system will be put in place,” she said.
 It is understood that European steel would be hit with 50-percent levies only after a certain amount of the metal arrived in the United States, but no details were initially provided on the mechanism.

 – **What happens next?**